debian-pi/raspbian-ua-netinst/README.md

  - extra configuration over HTTP possible - gives unlimited flexibility
  - can fit on 512MB SD card, but 1GB is more reasonable
  - default install includes fake-hwclock to save the current date and time on shutdown
- - default install includes NTP to keep the time up-to-date
+ - default install includes NTP to keep the time up-to-date if a network connection is available.
  - /tmp is mounted as tmpfs to improve speed
  - no clutter included, you only get the bare essential packages
  - option to install root to USB drive